Determination of Organic Chloride Content in Crude Oil

 Organic chlorides in crude oil are known to cause severe corrosion in crude tower overhead systems.
-As a result, refinery specifications for total organic chloride are to accept no more than 1 mg/kg in the crude oil sample.
-Accurate determination of total organic chlorides is crucial to the producer involved in custody transfer to ensure midstream acceptance of their product.
+As a result, total organic chloride's refinery specifications are to accept no more than 1 mg/kg in the crude oil sample.
+Accurate determination of total organic chlorides is crucial to the producer involved in custody transfer to ensure their product's midstream acceptance.

 Organic chlorides are compounds containing a carbon-chlorine bond, which are widely used in the oil field as a wax dissolver.
 They are generally not present in crude oils and are typically the result of additives, cleaning solutions or chemicals used for oil recovery.

 The presence of even a minimal amount of chlorides (a few ppm) can be catastrophic during crude oil fractionation in the refineries.
 In this process, organic chlorides become hydrochloric acid, which is highly corrosive and can cause considerable damage to distillation overhead systems.

 For this reason, it is essential for producers of crude oil to have a good knowledge of the organic chlorides present in their products, particularly when transfer of custody is involved.
 They must meet refinery specification at no more than 1 mg/kg in the crude oil product they are producing or transferring.

 Organic chloride analysis